Economy of Azerbaijan: Defense

 As of the late 2000s, the defense industry of Azerbaijan has emerged as an autonomous entity with a growing defense production capability.
-The ministry is cooperating with the defense sectors of Ukraine, Belarus and Pakistan.
+The Ministry of Defence Industry of Azerbaijan is cooperating with the defense sectors of Ukraine, Belarus and Pakistan.
 Along with other contracts, Azerbaijani defense industries and Turkish companies, Azerbaijan will produce 40 mm revolver grenade launchers, 107 mm and 122 mm MLRS systems, Cobra 4×4 vehicles and joint modernization of BTR vehicles in Baku.

-Financial and business services

-The banking sector remains small in relation to the size of the Azerbaijani economy.
+Mining

+The region of the Lesser Caucasus accounts for most of the country's gold, silver, iron, copper, titanium, chromium, manganese, cobalt, molybdenum, complex ores and antimony.
+The most prominent mines are Nehrəm mine and Sotk gold mine.

+Oil and gas